MinecraftServerControl/mscs/README.md

 `/opt/mscs/`.

-2. Create a new folder **within the `/opt/mscs/worlds/` directory that is the name you want MSCS to use for the world**.
+2. Create a new folder **within the `/opt/mscs/worlds/` directory that is the the same name that you wish to use for the world**.
-3. For this example, I chose "vanillaMC".
-So, I created a new directory `vanillaMC` within the `/opt/mscs/worlds` directory, so the path would be `/opt/mscs/worlds/vanillaMC`.
+3. For this example, I chose "world".
+So, I created a new directory `world` within the `/opt/mscs/worlds` directory, so the path would be `/opt/mscs/worlds/world`.

 3. Drag the folder of the world you wish to move into the folder you just created.
-So I would drag the world `world` into the `vanillaMC` folder.
+So I would drag the world `world` into the `/opt/mscs/worlds/world` folder.
-The path of `world` (the actual world folder) would now be `/opt/mscs/worlds/vanillaMC/world/`.
+The path of `world` (the actual world data folder) would now be `/opt/mscs/worlds/world/world/`.

-The finished file structure should resemble the following, with a world named `world` and a containing folder name "vanillaMC":
+The finished file structure should resemble the following, with a world named `world`:
 ````
-/opt/mscs/worlds/vanillaMC       // The path
+/opt/mscs/worlds/world       // The path

 world                     // The actual world folder
 server.properties